 Offline Voice AI in a browser may seem contradictory.
 Doesn't using a web browser mean you’re online?
-But even if you’re connected to the Internet, running Voice AI offline, in-browser, means eliminating both minimum and variable latency, and that the speech data is intrinsically private: it does not need to leave the device.
-Local voice AI also unlocks always-listening behavior that is impractical to perform continuously with cloud-based services.
+But even if connected to the Internet, offline voice recognition in-browser means eliminating variable latency and intrinsic privacy.
+Local voice recognition also unlocks always-listening behaviour that is impractical to perform continuously with cloud-based services.

 Here is a demonstration application that uses the Porcupine wake word engine and the Rhino Speech-to-Intent engines to control lights in a home.
 All speech recognition is private, offline, and in-browser.

 Offline web voice AI is challenging.
 We had to extend our in-house deep learning framework to run on WebAssembly with SIMD support.
 These models run in the background using Web Workers.
 Together with the Web Audio API, these provided the foundation for accessing microphone data in the browser and processing it.
 We have abstracted these cutting-edge web technologies in Picovoice SDKs for the Web.